Is there any domain from which you are looking for applications?

 Yes.
 The entire fellowship program is structured to maximize learning for the fellows.
 Here are some key elements:

-- Social BootCamp: We begin the program with a 21-day residential bootcamp to provide a landscape view of the social sector, train them on key skills needed, and build perspective on development and grassroots change.
+- Social BootCamp: We begin the program with a 2-week residential bootcamp to provide a landscape view of the social sector, train them on key skills needed, and build perspective on development and grassroots change.

 - Grassroots Work: Each fellow would have a dedicated project to serve a community.
 This can be in any domain of development, like education, health, livelihoods etc, based on the available projects and interests of the fellow.